-Category Block Flag Description Edit Abortion V 7 Web pages that discuss abortion from a historical, medical, legal, or other not overtly biased point of view.
-Abortion - Pro Choice 7 V Web pages that push the pro-choice vieripoint or otherwise overfly encourage abortions.
+Categories Category A Block Flag Description Edit Abortion V 7 Web pages that discuss abortion from a historical, medical, legal, or other not overfly biased point of view.
+Abortion - Pro Choice 7 7 Web pages that push the pro-choice viewpoint or otherwise overfly encourage abortions.
 Abortion - Pro Life 7 V Web pages that condemn abortion or otherwise overtly push a pro-life agenda.
-Advocacy Groups & Trade Associations B B Web pages dedicated to industry trade groups, lobbyists, unions, special interest groups, professional organizations and other associations comprised of members wi Agraitire Ð Web pages devoted to the science, art, and business of cultivating soil, producing crops, raising livestock, and products, services, tips, tricks, etc. related to farming.
-Alcohol 7 V Web pages that promote, advocate or sell alcohol including beer, wine and hard liquor.
-Anonymizer 7 V Web pages that promote proxies and anonymizers for surfing websites with the intent of circumventing filters.
-Architecture & Construction Web pages which involve construction, contractors, structural design, architecture and all businesses or services related to the design, building or engineering of str Arts Ð Web pages related to the development or display of the visual arts.
+Advocacy Groups & Trade Associations E E Web pages dedicated to industry trade groups, lobbyists, unions, special interest groups, professional organizations and other associations comprised of members wi Agriculture Ð Web pages devoted to the science, art, and business of cultivating soil, producing crops, raising livestock, and products, services, tips, brids, etc. related to farming.
+Alcohol 7 7 Web pages that promote, advocate or sell alcohol including beer, nine and hard liquor.
+Aronymizer 7 V Web pages that promote provies and anonymizers for surfing websites with the intent of circumventing filters.
+Architecture & Construction Ō 0 Web pages which involve construction, contractors, structural design, architecture and all businesses or services related to the design, building or engineering of str Arts B Ð Web pages related to the development or display of the visual arts.
 Astrology & Horoscopes 1 1 Web pages related to astrology, horoscopes, divination according to the stars, or the zodiac.
-Camp Camp Afreism & Agnosticism Web pages that pursue an anti-religion agenda or that challenge religious, spiritual, metaphysical, or supernatural beliefs.
-Auctions & Manketplaces 7 V Web pages devoted to person to person selling or trading of goods and services through classifieds, online auctions, or other means not including "traditional" online Banking Ð Ð Web pages operated by or all about banks and credit unions, particularly online banking web applications, but excludes online brokerages.
-Biotechnology 8 1 Web pages which include genetics research, biotechnology firms and research institutions.
-Botnet 7 V Web pages or compromised web servers running software that is used by hadiers to send spam, phishing attacks and denial of service attacks.
+Atheism & Agnosticism E Web pages that pursue an anti-religion agenda or that challenge religious, spiritual, metaphysical, or supernatural beliefs.
+Auctions & Marketplaces 7 V Web pages devoted to person to person selling or trading of goods and services through classifieds, online auctions, or other means not including "traditional" online Banking Ð Ð Web pages operated by or all about banks and credit unions, particularly online banking web applications, but excludes online brokerages.
+Biotechnology 8 B Web pages which include genetics research, biotechnology firms and research institutions.
+Cam Bothet 7 V Web pages or compromised web servers running software that is used by hadrers to send spam, phishing attacks and denial of service attacks.
 Businesses & Services (General) B Web pages that include Businesses and Services, generally used unless there is a more specific category that better describes the actual business or service.
-Cartoons, Anime & Comic Books Ð Web pages dedicated to animated TV shows and movies or to comic books and graphic novels.
-Catalogs F F Web pages that have product listings and catalogs but do not have an online shopping option.
+Cartoons, Anime & Comic Books D Web pages dedicated to animated TV shows and movies or to conic books and graphic novels.
+Catalogs 0 B Web pages that have product listings and catalogs but do not have an online shopping option.